Loss and Preservation

 It makes visible what is slowly disappearing,

-and transforms silence into attitude.
+and transforms silence into posture.

 Brandwork stands for more than just aesthetics.